ChosunOne/witness/extension.md

 If `dest` already contains some Ether, then we don't need the witnesses at all.

-1. Each participant `p` has transfers some predetermined Ether value (`stake`) from their source accounts to the contract, attaching the chosen public key `public[p]` and encrypted address of his anonymous account (`dest`) for the possible Intermediate Arbitration.
+1. Each participant `p` transfers some predetermined Ether value (`stake`) from their source accounts to the contract, attaching the chosen public key `public[p]` and encrypted address of his anonymous account (`dest`) for the possible Intermediate Arbitration.

 2. Every `dest` account registers itself, transferring security deposit to the contract.
 The number of transactions in this step is not limited -- anyone who is willing to risk his deposit is allowed to participate.
 After this step is complete, each participant `p` must sign the contract from his source account.